Person went blind after wearing a contact lens in the shower !

 “I was driving to work and my vision completely went in my right eye.
 I don’t know how I managed not to crash, but it didn’t take me long to realize I needed to get back to the hospital,” he wrote.

-So far, he told he has undergone 3 operations to treat the infection and aid with the healing.
+So far, he told him he has undergone 3 operations to treat the infection and aid with the healing.
 In August, he will receive a corneal transplant from a donor and will also have cataract surgery, he wrote.

 A year and a half, Humphreys said he regrets ever wearing contacts.